ryanyun/seethebikenyc/README.md

 ## Screenshots

-![seethebikenyc-1](screenshots/seethebike-1.png "Easily see where available CitiBikes are with heat map") "Easily see where available CitiBikes are with heat map"
+![seethebikenyc-1](screenshots/seethebike-1.png "Easily see where available CitiBikes are with heat map") Easily see where available CitiBikes are with heat map

-![seethebikenyc-2](screenshots/seethebike-2.png "Hover over a station to see exactly how many bikes and docks are available") "Hover over a station to see exactly how many bikes and docks are available"
+![seethebikenyc-2](screenshots/seethebike-2.png "Hover over a station to see exactly how many bikes and docks are available") Hover over a station to see exactly how many bikes and docks are available

 ## Background